High Fiber Diet Food List – Overview

 Amaranth, buckwheat, brown rice, corn, millet, oats, quinoa, rye, sorghum, and wheat are whole grains with high fiber levels, with brown rice and wheat being the most common.

 Always get goods made with whole grains.
 Goods such as croissants, rolls, and white bread are almost always made from wheat flour.
-This is a bad thing because wheat flour is white, meaning most of its fiber and vitamins have been eliminated.
+This is bad because wheat flour is white, meaning most of its fiber and vitamins have been eliminated.

 Whole Wheat Pasta